skinny85/eol-blog/metalsmith/src/articles/2014/i-like-checked-exceptions.md

 Add to that the fact that the client is sometimes not interested in why something went wrong, but only if it was successful or not, and you might get a lot of duplicated and verbose code in the client.
 In my experience, there are two ways to solve this:

 1. If you're using Java 7 or above, you can use multi-catch.
 2. If not, then you can arrange the exceptions in a hierarchy with a common parent, and then the client can simply catch the parent exception and put all the general error handling code in there.
-You might say that we lose the benefit of type safety this way, but in practice it's not a problem: the compiler still makes sure everything is caught somewhere, and we can always refine our error handling by adding another <code>catch</code> with a more specific class above the parent <code>catch</code> later.
+You might say that we lose the benefit of type safety this way, but in practice it's not a problem: the compiler still makes sure everything is caught somewhere, and we can always refine our error handling by adding another `catch` with a more specific class above the parent `catch` later.

 As a side note, if the project was using a language other than Java - say, Scala - I would do it in a different way.
 I would make the method return some sealed abstract class instead of void, and would extend that class - once for success, and once for each of the possible errors (to say it in functional language terminology, I would make the return type an algebraic data type).
-This way is also type safe and much more concise (you might argue that the client may simply ignore the return value, which he can't do with an exception, but I think that's a minor point, and the exception handler block can always be an auto-generated one line: <code>e.printStackTrace()</code>, which is probably even worse than ignoring the return value).
+This way is also type safe and much more concise (you might argue that the client may simply ignore the return value, which he can't do with an exception, but I think that's a minor point, and the exception handler block can always be an auto-generated one line: `e.printStackTrace()`, which is probably even worse than ignoring the return value).
 It also leaves exceptions to handle purely application errors, without mixing them with business logic errors, which I think is more elegant than combining these two different use cases.
 However, emulating something like that in Java would be very verbose, cumbersome for the client to use (because of no pattern matching) and not really type safe anymore, so I would say that using checked exceptions is more idiomatic in case of Java.

 ## What Java did wrong